Eurozone shuttle diplomacy to pick up pace before critical month

 A two-year extension to narrow the budget deficit below 3 percent of GDP in 2016 instead of 2014 was a key plank of Samaras’s campaign for the June 17 election that brought him to power as head of a fragile three-party coalition.

-Berlin insists that Athens honor its pledges but will listen to what Samaras has to say, government spokesman Steffan Seibert said.
+Berlin insists that Athens honour its pledges but will listen to what Samaras has to say, government spokesman Steffan Seibert said.

-Many Germans oppose giving any more help and Merkel’s room for maneuver appears to be shrinking at a time when both Greece and Spain may soon require new rescues.
+Many Germans oppose giving any more help and Merkel’s room for manoeuvre appears to be shrinking at a time when both Greece and Spain may soon require new rescues.

 EU officials told Reuters last month that Athens was way off its bailout targets, was unlikely to be able to pay what it owes and further debt restructuring is likely to be necessary if it was not to be abandoned.